Board of Directors

 She has attended several courses and business workshops internationally and locally.

-He holds a Master of Business Administration degree in Entrepreneurial Management from the University of Ghana.
-He is a Chartered Insurer and Fellow of the Chartered Insurance Institute (FCII-UK).
-He is also a Fellow of the Insurance Institute of Ghana (FIIG).
+Kofi holds a Master of Business Administration degree in Entrepreneurial Management from the University of Ghana.
+Kofi had his insurance training in the United Kingdom.
+He is a Chartered Insurer and Fellow of the prestigious Chartered Insurance Institute (FCII) – UK.
+He is also a Fellow of the Chartered Insurance Institute of Ghana (FCIIG).
+He is well oriented in insurance management, business development and marketing.
+He has over twenty eight (28) years’ experience in insurance underwriting, claims management and insurance marketing.

-Mr. Kofi Duffuor is married to Dr (Mrs.) Ama Abrafi Duffuor and the marriage is blessed with four children.
+He is married and the marriage is blessed with four (4) children.

 Tutu Kwachie is an achievement-oriented Investment Banking Professional with hands-on experience in business support, corporate valuation, and financial statement analysis across various industries.
 Mr. Kwachie currently serves as the Head, Structured Finance of uniSecurities.
 Prior to this role, Mr. Kwachie worked as a Senior Investment Manager with GroFin Africa where he managed portfolio companies, proposed portfolio restructuring, capital increase, equity sales, leverage buyouts, and many more.
 Mr. Kwachie also worked on consulting basis for Glico Financial Services when he assisted the firm to design and implement its investments and corporate finance policies.